ZhangShaotian/ZhangShaotian.github.io/_portfolio/portfolio-3.md

 **Skill Enhancement**:
 This project significantly enhanced my skill set, deepening my understanding of High-Level Synthesis for FPGA, expertise in FPGA design paradigms, parallel computing architectures, and high-throughput hardware optimization techniques.

-**Conclusion and Impact**:
-The project not only fostered my technical and leadership skills but also made a substantial contribution to the domain of high-performance computing, especially in applications that require intensive matrix computations like FEA, CFD, and Seismic Analysis.